Insider trading: Legal differences among jurisdictions

-The US and the UK differ in the way the law is interpreted and applied with regard to insider trading.
+The U.S. and the UK differ in the way the law is interpreted and applied with regard to insider trading.
 In the UK, the relevant laws are the Criminal Justice Act 1993, Part V, Schedule 1; the Financial Services and Markets Act 2000, which defines an offence of "market abuse"; and the European Union Regulation No 596/2014.
 The principle is that it is illegal to trade on the basis of market-sensitive information that is not generally known.
 This is a much broader scope than under U.S. law.
 The key differences from U.S. law are that no relationship to either the issuer of the security or the tipster is required; all that is required is that the guilty party traded (or caused trading) whilst having inside information, and there is no scienter requirement under UK law.

 Japan enacted its first law against insider trading in 1988.
 Roderick Seeman said, "Even today many Japanese do not understand why this is illegal.
 Indeed, previously it was regarded as common sense to make a profit from your knowledge."

 In Malta the law follows the European broader scope model.
 The relevant statute is the Prevention of Financial Markets Abuse Act of 2005, as amended.
 Earlier acts included the Financial Markets Abuse Act in 2002, and the Insider Dealing and Market Abuse Act of 1994.

 The International Organization of Securities Commissions (IOSCO) paper on the "Objectives and Principles of Securities Regulation" (updated to 2003) states that the three objectives of good securities market regulation are investor protection, ensuring that markets are fair, efficient and transparent, and reducing systemic risk.

 The discussion of these "Core Principles" state that "investor protection" in this context means "Investors should be protected from misleading, manipulative or fraudulent practices, including insider trading, front running or trading ahead of customers and the misuse of client assets."
 More than 85 percent of the world's securities and commodities market regulators are members of IOSCO and have signed on to these Core Principles.

 The World Bank and International Monetary Fund now use the IOSCO Core Principles in reviewing the financial health of different country's regulatory systems as part of these organization's financial sector assessment program, so laws against insider trading based on non-public information are now expected by the international community.
 Enforcement of insider trading laws varies widely from country to country, but the vast majority of jurisdictions now outlaw the practice, at least in principle.

 Larry Harris claims that differences in the effectiveness with which countries restrict insider trading help to explain the differences in executive compensation among those countries.
 The US, for example, has much higher CEO salaries than have Japan or Germany, where insider trading is less effectively restrained.